demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/OE_Tweaks-Possessed_Masks/README.md

 # Releases

+# Version 2.1.1
+- Changed the discard and interaction blocks so they won't apply to not haunted masks for compatibility.

+# Version 2.1.0
+- Changed the behaviour to not affect masks with `maskIsHaunted == False` to be more compatible with other mods.
+- The mod works for v50 btw.

 # Version 2.0.4
 - Fixed a bug where inventory would freeze on dropping an item sometimes for some reason.
 - Added config option to change the value of masks without the spawn chance.
 (EnableChangeMaskSpawnChance = 3)